cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 ## 3. Deploying the application

-Once your instances are ready, SSH into one of them in order for us to set it up and deploy the API on to it.
+Once your instances are ready, SSH into one of them in order to set it up and deploy the API on to it.

 **🗒️ NOTE:** You should repeat these steps for both EC2 instances

-It's time to get the application running on this instance

 Once you are logged in you should: